The Washington Post

 “[Liquid Interface]…surpassed in sheer sonic beauty even the works by Mendelssohn and Tchaikovsky that rounded out the program.”

-Working in clubs under the name DJ Masonic, Bates has developed a post-classical rave that has integrated classical music and electronica to packed crowds in collaborations with clubs and orchestras around the country.
-Mercury Soul embeds sets of classical music into a fluid evening of DJing and immersive stagecraft, bringing a new vision of the listening experience to widespread audiences.
-This season Mercury Soul presents three shows in San Francisco in two popular venues (The Great Northern and DNA Lounge).
+Working in clubs under the name DJ Masonic, Bates has developed Mercury Soul, a show combining DJing and classical music, to packed crowds with clubs and orchestras around the country.
 A diverse artist exploring the ways classical music integrates into contemporary cultures, he serves on the faculty of the San Francisco Conservatory of Music, which offers both traditional compositional training and instruction in music technology.